Worth More Than You Think

 When you take out contents insurance, you choose between two types of cover: replacement value (new-for-old) and indemnity value.

 Replacement value pays the cost of replacing your damaged or lost item with a brand new equivalent.
-If fire destroys a five-year-old TV in your home, replacement cover pays for a new TV of the same type and quality.
+Say fire destroys a five-year-old TV in your lounge.
+Replacement cover pays for a new TV of the same type and quality.
+Simple.
 This is the option most brokers recommend for home contents.

-Indemnity value pays the current market value factoring in depreciation.
-For that same TV, indemnity would pay what a five-year-old model is worth today - considerably less.
-Indemnity is cheaper in premiums but the replacement gap when something goes wrong can be significant, especially for furniture and electronics.
+Indemnity value pays the current market value, factoring in depreciation.
+For that same TV, indemnity would pay what a five-year-old model is worth today.
+That is considerably less than buying a new one.
+Indemnity premiums are cheaper, yes, but the gap between what you get paid and what you need to spend on a replacement can sting, especially for furniture and electronics.

-For most New Zealanders, replacement value is the better choice.
+For most people, replacement value is the better choice.
 The premium difference is modest compared to the potential shortfall after a major loss, and we can walk you through which option makes sense for your situation.

 Specified vs unspecified items explained

-Most people assume their $3,000 engagement ring is fully covered.
-It usually is not - unless you have listed it specifically.
-The distinction between specified and unspecified items catches more people out than any other part of a contents policy.
+Most people assume their engagement ring is fully covered.
+It usually is not.
+Not unless you have listed it specifically on the policy.
+This distinction between specified and unspecified items catches more people out than any other part of a contents policy.

 Unspecified items

 Unspecified items are your general belongings covered as a group under your total sum insured.
 You do not need to list each item individually.
-However, each unspecified item is subject to a sub-limit - a maximum payout per item.
+However, each unspecified item is subject to a sub-limit, which is the maximum payout per item set by your insurer.

-This sub-limit is often lower than people expect.
-If you have a phone, laptop, or camera worth more than the sub-limit and it is not specified, you will only receive the sub-limit amount - not the full replacement cost.
+Sub-limits are often lower than people expect.
+If you have a phone, laptop, or camera worth more than the applicable sub-limit and it is not specified, you may only receive the sub-limit amount rather than the full replacement cost.
+Your broker can explain what sub-limits apply to your policy.

 Specified items

 Specified items are individually listed on your policy with their own agreed replacement value.
-They are covered up to that amount regardless of the sub-limit, and typically receive broader cover - including accidental damage and loss anywhere in NZ and the South Pacific Islands.
+They are covered up to that amount regardless of the sub-limit, and typically receive broader cover, which may include accidental damage and loss outside the home.

 Valuables that should usually be specified include engagement rings, expensive watches, art, collectibles, cameras, musical instruments, mobile phones, laptops, and prescription spectacles.
-Check your policy's sub-limit - anything worth more than that amount needs its own listing.
+Your broker can explain the sub-limits that apply and help you work out which items need their own listing.

 A good rule of thumb: if losing the item would cause real financial pain, it should be specified.
 We can help you work out which items need listing and sort out valuations if you need them.
 Keep your specified items list current, especially after major purchases.